jvincze84/jvincze84.github.io/docs/Blog/2023/04/21/install-kube-tailscale.md

 !!! warning
     Choose only one CNI plugin, do not install both flannel and weave.
     If you want to replace weave you should remove it:

     - `kubectl delete -f weave-daemonset-k8s.yaml`
     - `rm /etc/cni/net.d/10-weave.conflist`
     - Additionally rebooting the nodes may be necessary.

-### Switch Between iptables-legacy And ip6tables-nft
+### Switch Between iptables-legacy And iptables-nft

 If you want or need to change iptables to or from iptables-legacy please check this link: [https://wiki.debian.org/iptables](https://wiki.debian.org/iptables)